KeThieu/Build-It-Bigger-Android-Nanodegree-Project_4/README.md

+#This is my submission repository for Udacity Android Developer Nanodegree Project 4.
+Instructions are copied from the original source.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses